snizzleorg/spectral/about.md

 section: 2
 title: Gabriele Reuter & Mattef Kuhlmey
 description:
 excerpt: Gabriele Reuter and Mattef Kuhlmey have been collaborating since 2014.
-In their collaborative work they are concerned with the connections between sound, movement, choreography and space.
+In their collaborative work they are concerned with the connections between sound, movement, choreography and space. <br><br> Read more...
 image: about.jpg
 weight: 3
 ---